 The Windows NT Event Viewer, in the Administrative Tools Program Group, displays the Event log.
-You can use this tool to view status information and errors detected by the NetFlex-3 driver.
-The description provided in the Event Detail screen can help you monitor and troubleshoot problems reported about NetFlex-3 network controllers.
+This tool displays status information and errors detected by the NetFlex-3 driver.
+The description provided in the Event Detail screen can help you monitor and troubleshoot problems reported about NetFlex-3 controllers.